usnistgov/dioptra/docs/source/user-guide/entry-points.rst

 MLFlow functions like :py:func:`mlflow.log_param`, :py:func:`mlflow.log_metric`, and :py:func:`mlflow.log_artifact` will be able to infer the current run automatically and be able to log their data to the appropriate place.
 Please note that the ``init_flow()`` function is :ref:`introduced in the following section <entry-points-prefect-task-execution>`.

-Testbed users are encouraged to peruse the MLflow Tracking documentation to learn more about the tracking context and the kinds of things you can do when its active: https://mlflow.org/docs/latest/tracking.html.
+Testbed users are encouraged to peruse the MLflow Tracking documentation to learn more about the tracking context and the kinds of things you can do when it's active: https://mlflow.org/docs/latest/tracking.html.

 .. _entry-points-prefect-task-execution: